Bas 90: Main runway

-Kortbanor - Short runways
+Kortbanor — Short runways

-In order to avoid having aircraft become unable to operate from a base after an hostile airstrike on it kortbanor ("short runways" or "short strips") were built as backup runways in the vicinity of the airfield.
-Typically 2-3 kortbanor were built per base.
+To avoid having aircraft become unable to operate from a base after an airstrike on it kortbanor ("short runways" or "short strips") were built as backup runways in the vicinity of the airfield.
+Typically 2–3 kortbanor were built per base.
 Similar to the road runways in the Bas 60 system these runways were often built on public roads.
 A kortbana differed in dimensions from a Bas 60 road runway though; a kortbana was 800 m in length and 17 m in width, compared to the older road runways which were 1500–2000 m in length and 12 m in width.
 Using shorter runways was made possible by the STOL capability of the Viggen (and later the Gripen).
 Also unlike the Bas 60 road runways the new short runways were built in direct vicinity and directly connected to the main airfield and each other via taxiways, which often also were sections of public road integrated into the base infrastructure.
 This meant that a Bas 90 base had several kilometers of taxiways in total.
 Usage of the short runways was limited in adverse light and weather conditions and would primarily be used if the main runway was not available.

 The short runways were designated Bertil (B), Cesar (C), David (D), and so on in accordance with the Swedish phonetic alphabet.
 The designations were assigned from north to south.

 Flight line positions

 Compared to Bas 60, the flight line positions in a Bas 90 base were dispersed even further.
 Individual aircraft spaces (hardstands) were spread out along the taxiways across the entire area of the base, separated by up to 500 m.
-20-40 individual aircraft hardstands were built on a base, which was more than the number of aircraft that would be stationed there.
+20–40 individual aircraft hardstands were built on a base, which was more than the number of aircraft that would be stationed there.
 This was to allow for moving around the flight line operations on a base over time.
 An aircraft landing on a base would be met by a motorcycle unit that then marshaled the aircraft to its hardstand, where the groundcrew would be waiting.
 The hardstands could be concealed with camouflage nets and decoy aircraft were used to counter enemy aerial reconnaissance.
-Aircraft on stand-by at a hardstand would be connected to the bases communication net in order for the pilot to communicate directly with the base command and air defense central and also receive mission orders.
+Aircraft on stand-by at a hardstand would be connected to the bases communication net for the pilot to communicate directly with the base command and air defense central and also receive mission orders.

 Operations

-Kommandocentral - Command Centre
+Kommandocentral – Command Centre

-The Kommandocentral (KC), Command Centre, from Bas 60 was kept, but expanded to be manned by 10 people instead of 6-8.
-The KC was located in an underground bunker and was from where the air traffic operations on the base were led and organized.
+The Kommandocentral (KC), Command Centre, from Bas 60 was kept, but expanded to be manned by 10 people instead of 6–8.
+The KC was located in an underground bunker and was the place from where the air traffic operations on the base were led and organized.